coding-Studio-vbit/cSbot/README.md

 # cSbot
-Whenever an update is made to bot.js file, contact Kaustubh so that he can push the file to heroku.
+Whenever an update is made to bot.js file, contact Executive so that he can push the file to heroku.

 And also, keep the version up to date.